 After Santa Clara we’ll take you to remarkable Trinidad.
 Founded in 1514, the central parts of the city have been lovingly maintained, and you might wonder if you’ve been transported back in time.
 Many buildings are painted in sensational shades of colour, making Trinidad a true treat for the eyes.
 Trinidad was once the heart of Cuba’s sugar industry (and a lot of sugar cane is still processed here).
 You simply have to take a visit to the sugar district, where many of the old mills can be found.
 For a fairly small city, there’s an amazing amount of nightlife as well.

 Take the opportunity to visit a local waterfall, historic sugar mill or one of Cuba’s best beaches – Playa Ancon.
 An evening at one of Trinidad’s effervescent music venues is a must!

 Viñales is reasonably close to Havana, and has been popular with visitors for generations.
 In the heart of the Pinar del Rio valley, most of Cuba’s tobacco production takes place in and around Viñales.
 This is the place to see where those world famous cigars come from, and to get some for yourself.

 The geography in the area is stunning, and the town is ringed by stark mogotes – small hills with sheer rock faces.
-All of our Cuba group tours offer you the chance to take salsa lessons, and Viñales is the best place to do this.
+As part of your tour we will organise a visit to a local organic farm for a delicious lunch.